vuori/weasel-pageant/README.md

 it through pipes.

 It is probably the most useful if your SSH keys can't be copied to the WSL environment, such as when using a smart card for SSH authentication.
-Both Pageant-CAC and Gpg4win have been tested.
+Testing is mainly performed with Pageant-CAC, though Gpg4win has been seen to work in the past.
 Note that when using Gpg4win, only the SSH agent part will be forwarded.
 There is no support for forwarding the GPG agent socket.

 **SECURITY NOTICE:** All the usual security caveats applicable to WSL apply.
 Most importantly, all interaction with the Win32 world happens with the credentials of